Presenting our 2025-26 season

 Tuesday, October 28, 2025

-The Escher Quartet is inspired by the graphic artist M.C.
+The Escher Quartet is inspired by graphic artist M.C.
 Escher’s method of interplay between individual components working together to form a whole.
 It has received acclaim for its profound musical insight and rare tonal beauty. “. . . eloquent, full-blooded playing . . .
 The four players offer a beautiful blend of individuality and accord” - BBC Music Magazine

 Jordan Bak has achieved international acclaim as a trailblazing artist, praised for his radiant stage presence, dynamic interpretations, and fearless power.
 “His playing was so constantly involving and impressive that one was drawn to each note and phrase." - New York Classical Review